One Health in Action

-Application Instructions – Send a cover letter, download and complete the application form, and three letters of recommendation from individuals who can attest to your commitment, work ethic, and abilities as a team player.
-Application packets are due by midnight PST on February 12, 2017, and are to be e-mailed to Elizabeth Chase, email@example.com.
+Application Instructions – We are no longer accepting applications for this program; applications were due on February 12, 2017.
+We asked for a cover letter, the application form, and three letters of recommendation from individuals who can attest to your commitment, work ethic, and abilities as a team player.

 Applicants will be notified shortly after the application deadline as to whether or not they have been accepted into the program.
 Confirmation of enrollment and tuition payments will be due March 15, 2017.

 For inquiries, please contact Paulina Zielinska, firstname.lastname@example.org.